PlexusDuMenton/ModRecalculate/README.md

 ###Changelog
+0.3.0 :
+Added Ability to overide hook, either allowing or blocking other hooks

 0.2.0 :
 Added specific hook for DamageBoostEffect (multiplied with Character DefaultDamage Added Item Specific public value to edit from ModifyItem Hook